 Offers one of the best user experiences with its remote control.
 Consumers appreciate its HydroFlush nozzle, which helps clean the bowl after use.
 Night light illuminates without being too bright or harsh.
 Built-in deodorizer makes a noticeable difference in the bathroom.

-Two user profiles grant a fuss-free experience for multiple users.
-Heat settings include heated seat, warm air dyer, and warm water stream.
+Two user profiles allow for a fuss-free experience for multiple users.
+Heat settings include a heated seat, a warm air dryer, and a warm water stream.
 Lights up at night, so there's no need to turn on the main bathroom light fixtures.

 Expensive, and some users would have liked a sensor lid.
 For the same price, you can buy a freestanding bidet.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A bidet seat, sometimes called a washlet, is a replacement for a traditional toilet seat.
 It reroutes some of the water from the toilet’s supply line into a spraying wand that lies beneath you as you sit on the toilet.
 When you press a button, the wand sprays water that cleans your rear more thoroughly than toilet paper can.